JonathanMoiseyev/chat-application/README.md

 ### Sign in page
-    The name of the file that has the page: "login.html" This is the page that you will see when signing int to the app.
+    The name of the file that has the page: "login.html" This is the page that you will see when signing in into the app.

-To sign you'll need to input a username, and a password.
+To sign in you'll need to input a username, and a password.

 When signing in, you will have the option to make the website remember your account login.